 Better yet, this chicken and sweet potato recipe is one of those healthy recipes that still tastes amazing.
 You’ll get protein and vitamin B12 from the chicken, while sweet potatoes are high in fiber and vitamins A and C. Everything is cooked with olive oil, which is high in healthy fats and antioxidants.

 Sheet pan dinners are perfect for those nights, and while this recipe for chicken and sweet potatoes is an easy one to throw together, the flavors are phenomenal.
+It’s easy to prep and the oven does all the work like my baked pork chops and potatoes.

 This sweet potato recipe is a little spicy, but not from red pepper flakes, it’s the chili powder that makes it spicy.
 You can reduce the heat by using less or just rubbing it on the chicken and not sprinkling it over the potatoes.